awsdocs/aws-java-developer-guide/doc_source/examples-lambda.rst

 This section provides examples of programming with the Lambda service client by using the AWS SDK for Java.
-To learn how to create a Lambda function, see see :AWS Toolkit for Eclipse:`Tutorial: How to Create, Upload, and Invoke an AWS Lambda Function <lambda-tutorial>` in the AWS Toolkit for Eclipse.
+To learn how to create a Lambda function, see see :tke:`Tutorial: How to Create, Upload, and Invoke an AWS Lambda Function <lambda-tutorial>` in the |tke|.

 .. contents::
     :local: